pierrediedhiou/cybersecurity-journey/glossary.md

 security keys for improved private key protection
 - **EdDSA** — Edwards-curve Digital Signature Algorithm, the algorithm used by Ed25519
+- **Encoding** — The process of converting data from one form to another to make it compatible with a specific system.
+Reversible without a key (ex: Base64, URL encoding)
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file